SourabhK08/React-Projects/07-mini-context/README.md

 # Context API

-1. Create a context folder and make UserContext file by using createContext() function.
+1. Create a context folder and make UserContext.js file by using createContext() function.

 ```Javascript
 <UserContext>